How to Make No-Salt Kimchi Recipe

 Posted by Chris

 Since salt inhibits the speed of the ferment, without salt you’ll need to inhibit the speed of the fermentation process through other means.
-By fermenting your reduced-salt vegetables in a cooler environment you can mechanically slow down the speed of fermentation, thereby reducing the need for salt in the ferment.
+So, by fermenting your reduced-salt vegetables in a cooler environment you can mechanically slow down the speed of fermentation, thereby reducing the need for salt in the ferment.